popularmusic/popularmusic.github.io/README.md

+# Popular Music Section of SEM

+This site is the home page for the Society for Ethnomusicology's Popular Music Section.

+## Theme and code source info

 Starter is a barebones starting point for responsive sites built on Jekyll and with site management in [prose](http://prose.io).
 To get started, Fork this repo and [install Jekyll](http://jekyllrb.com/docs/installation).